kamikazeSlayers/architectural-katas-2022/architectural-views/community-forum-management-subsystem.md

 - Programmatic Access: You can use the API functionality to integrate with any platform.
 - Numerous [integrations](https://peerboard.com/integrations) that give the ability to add all kinds of additional features to your community.

-The profession plan fulfills all platform requirements and is priced at only $79/month, very cheap compared to other platforms out there.
+The profession plan fulfills all platform requirements and is priced at only $79/month, very cheap compared to other solutions.
 If the team wants to save on costs and development effort, this could be great starting point.

 ## Related ADRs
 - [Microservices Architecture](../adrs/adr01-microservice-architecture.md)